top of page

 2. Become a CMA member

 Next, you should choose a membership plan.
-At the moment, only 1-year memberships are implemented and they are for free.
-An active membership will get you access to more pages and functions on the website as well.
+At the moment, there are 1-year or 3-year memberships implemented to choose from.
+An active membership is required for all shooters and it will get you access to more pages and functions on the website as well.

 CMA Shooter Career Steps